qtile/qtile/newdocs/manual/troubleshooting.md

 file.
 This is found at `~/.local/share/qtile/qtile.log`.
 This is the first place to check to see what is going on.
-If you are getting unexpected errors from normal usage or your configuration (and you're not doing something wacky) and believe you have found a bug, then please [report a bug][reporting].
+If you are getting unexpected errors from normal usage or your configuration (and you're not doing something wacky) and believe you have found a bug, then please [report a bug][reporting-bugs].

-If you are [hacking on Qtile][hacking] and you want to debug your changes, this log is your best friend.
+If you are [hacking on Qtile][hacking-on-qtile] and you want to debug your changes, this log is your best friend.
 You can send messages to the log from within libqtile by using the `logger`: